atlas-aai/ratlas/cran-comments.md

 This is a resubmission.
 The previous submission raised--

+- We see examples wrapped in if(FALSE){}.
+Please never do that.
+If the example cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user it should be wrapped in \dontrun{}.
+Lengthy examples (> 5 sec) in \donttest{}.

+I've removed all `@examplesIf` tags and placed the examples in \dontrun{}.

+## Resubmission

+This is a resubmission.
+The previous submission raised--

 - It is bad practice to cite a book by providing links to a shop.

 This link has been removed.